Overview of Advocacy at Children's Hospital of Wisconsin

 No one can tell the stories of children's hospitals better than the individuals most touched by their presence.
-This year, Claire Bevec, from Kenosha, Wis., took her story to Washington, D.C.
-She joined nearly 30 other child patients and their families from across the country to ask Congress to protect health care for children.
+This year, Antonio Rieder, from Madison, Wis., took his story to Washington, D.C.
+He joined nearly 30 other child patients and their families from across the country to ask Congress to protect health care for children.
 National health care programs our kids rely on face cuts that would impact access to timely, quality pediatric health care.

 Community benefits: How we help the community.

 Children's Hospital is committed to dedicating resources to our community to enhance the well-being of our children.

 Children's Hospital creates and supports numerous community programs that benefit the health of our children.

 A message from Peggy Troy, RN, MSN, CEO of Children's Hospital of Wisconsin

 Our mission is to improve the health status of children.
 It's that simple.
 Of all the programs that Children's Hospital of Wisconsin offers to our community and beyond, it all comes down to them: our children.

 We are committed to dedicating resources to our community to enhance the well-being of our children.
 That dedication is demonstrated through:

 - Caregiving.
 As one of the nation's top children's hospitals, we offer some of the nation's best medical and social service care through multiple specialties and interdisciplinary collaboration.